 One way or another, you have probably encountered the concept of poker rake.
 Don’t worry if you don’t fully understand it, though.
 Many online poker players have never been bothered by that, enjoying the best online poker sites to the fullest.

-What is Rake in Poker?
+What is Rake in Poker Games?

-Rake is the commission the different online poker rooms or land-based casinos charge for organizing poker events.
+Rake is the commission the different online poker rooms or land-based casinos charge for organising poker events.
 After all, it’s player versus player in poker, unlike in other traditional online casino games where you enjoy playing Blackjack or Baccarat opposing the dealer.

 For these establishments to get revenue and continue providing their services, they collect rake fees.
 That seems fair, but on some platforms, the cut taken from players can reach up to 10-15%.
-Even though this seems quite high, there are other factors that ultimately determine how much rake will affect your game.
+Even though this seems quite high, there are other factors that ultimately determine how much a poker rake will affect your game.

 Capped and Uncapped Rake